SECTION 12: WHY SO MANY FOREIGNERS NOW OWN VILLAS IN PHUKET ILLEGALLY – HOW THE PHUKET PROPERTY MARKET HAS EVOLVED

 The Blind Leading the Blind

-As tourists numbers steadily climb, Phuket is also welcoming new residents of many nationalities who have come here to work.
-Some of these new arrivals work in the real estate industry.
+As tourist numbers are steadily climbing again after Covid, Phuket is now welcoming new residents from a vast amount of nationalities, and many of these have come here to work.
+Some of these new arrivals are working in the real estate industry.

 Those conveying this message to buyers are some of the very same foreigners freshly arrived from overseas.
 And there is always the possibility that the people teaching them the ropes are not fully aware of the complexities of Thai property law.

-In some cases, it truly is “the blind leading the blind,” and we are now at a stage where it is universally accepted by all newcomers that it is fine for foreigners to own land in Thailand.
+In some cases, it truly is “the blind leading the blind,” and we are now at a stage where it is universally accepted by all newcomers that it is fine for foreigners to own land or a pool villa in Phuket.
+Even after the 2024 raids on accounting and legal firms, most foreigners are still oblivious to the laws they may possibly be breaking.

 The laws in Thailand can be complex, and some of them are not easy to understand or comprehend.
 For example, it is illegal to go out in public if you are not wearing underwear.
 That is an actual law, but we are not sure how it can be adequately policed.